PANDA1506/DSA-QUESTIONS-PRACTICE/README.md

 # 💻✨ Daily DSA + Life Gyan Repository

 Welcome, coder! 🙌
 This isn’t just a repository, it’s a **journey**.
-A journey of solving problems, learning something new every day, and collecting not just *solutions*... but *gyan* — life lessons hidden between lines of code. ❤️
+A journey of solving problems, learning something new every day, and collecting not just *solutions*... but **gyan** life lessons hidden between lines of code. ❤️

 ## 🗂️ Folder Structure